ananyaarun/Structure-Based-Hate-Speech-Detection/README.md

 - BERT
 - Tree LSTM

-Complete results and analysis are avilable in our Repot.
+Complete results and analysis are avilable in our Report.